Back in late April 2014, I had reviewed Spicy & Sweet Chinese Restaurant on St. Clair. Here are some quick excerpts from that review:

 I had walked by a couple times and saw that they were renovating the restaurant before their grand opening, but the renovations weren’t extensive so they weren’t closed for very long.
-Apart from a new food prep station where they could make dumplings from scratch in the front window (like they do in Chinatown! which was a good sign), the most noticeable change was the generous addition of much needed light. it’s much brighter (and cleaner) now than it was before.
+Apart from a new food prep station where they can make dumplings from scratch in the front window, (like they do in Chinatown, which was a good sign), the most noticeable change was the generous addition of much needed light.
+It’s much brighter and cleaner now than it was before.

-Michelle was on her way home from work, so I decided to have some more tea and wait for her a while so she could come join me and try them herself.
+My wife Michelle was on her way home from work, so I decided to have some more tea and wait for her so she could join me and try them herself.
 Yes, they were that good that I wanted her to try them right away!

-In the meantime, I got a little impatient so I decided to order #35 — Garlic Deep Fried Chicken Wings (4 pcs $5.99) to nibble on while I waited.
+In the meantime, I got a little impatient so I decided to order #35 — Garlic Deep Fried Chicken Wings (4 pieces, $5.99) to nibble on while I waited.